 If you haven’t had the pleasure of shipping a package recently, you are probably unfamiliar with the term “dimensional weight.”
 This is a big fancy term that our friends at UPS, FedEx, USPS (and every other parcel carrier) use to describe the weight of an item based on how big it is.
 That’s right folks, the scale is no longer the only thing you have to worry about.

-Several years ago, all of the shipping carriers implemented dimensional weight, and it was put in place to charge you more for packages that take up lots of space in their trucks (you can thank Amazon for this).
+Several years ago, all of the shipping carriers implemented dimensional weight, and it was put in place to charge you more for packages that take up lots of space in their trucks.
 This is a really big deal for customers who ship bulky items; however, it affects nearly all shipments and can easily add significant costs.
 All carriers base their rates on weight and distance (zones); having a large dimensional weight means you pay more for the shipment.

 Okay, enough of the history lesson.
 This is how it works.
 The carriers compare the actual weight of your package to the dimensional weight and charge you based on whichever is larger!
 The impact can be significant; a 2 pound box that used to cost $10.00 to ship might cost $20.00–30.00 when you use the dimensional weight.
 To calculate dimensional weight, follow the below steps: